Atieaa/First-Milestone-Project-The-Monkees/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+Browsers Tested on:
+- Chrome (DevOps used to test on all screen sizes)
+- Microsoft Edge
+- Mozilla Firefox

 ## Deployment

 The deployment of the project consisted of an interaction between the local and the remote repository.